YaegerKnight/ml-blog/_posts/2022-04-06-synthetic-data-results.md

 image creation as a way of boosting model performance?

 - adding synthetic data really can help!
-- the world of synthetic data creation is a HUGE rabbit hole and potentially you can get lost trying to create the perfect synthetic versions of your original data.
-(I mean this both in the sense of 'there's lots to learn' as well as 'you can spend or lose a TON of time here'.)
+- the world of synthetic data creation is a *huge* rabbit hole and potentially you can get lost trying to create the perfect synthetic versions of your original data.
+(I mean this both in the sense of 'there's lots to learn' as well as 'you can spend or lose a *ton* of time here'.)
 - Targeted synthetic data designed to clear up issues where the model has been identified as underperforming is probably best.
 (Conversely, and I'll be careful how much I generalise here, middle-of-the-road synthetic data that